wireapp/wire-server/docs/src/how-to/administrate/restund.md

 # (...)
   turn:
     serversSource: dns
-    baseDomain: prod.example.com
+    baseDomain: prod.wire.example
     discoveryIntervalSeconds: 10
 ```

 When configured like this, the wire-server would look for these 3 SRV records
 every 10 seconds:

-1. `_turn._udp.prod.example.com` will be used to discover UDP hostnames and port for all the
+1. `_turn._udp.prod.wire.example` will be used to discover UDP hostnames and port for all the
    turn servers.
-2. `_turn._tcp.prod.example.com` will be used to discover the TCP hostnames and port for all
+2. `_turn._tcp.prod.wire.example` will be used to discover the TCP hostnames and port for all
    the turn servers.
-3. `_turns._tcp.prod.example.com` will be used to discover the TLS hostnames and port for
+3. `_turns._tcp.prod.wire.example` will be used to discover the TLS hostnames and port for
    all the turn servers.

 Entries with weight 0 will be ignored.
 Example:

 ```
-dig +retries=3 +short SRV _turn._udp.prod.example.com
+dig +retries=3 +short SRV _turn._udp.prod.wire.example

-0 0 3478 turn36.prod.example.com
+0 0 3478 turn36.prod.wire.example
-0 10 3478 turn34..prod.example.com
+0 10 3478 turn34..prod.wire.example
-0 10 3478 turn35.prod.example.com
+0 10 3478 turn35.prod.wire.example
 ```

 At least one of these 3 lookups must succeed for the wire-server to be able to